The Golden Pass

 The two-decade span of time between the completion of these two projects in 1930, and the post-World War II era, saw the highway in Parleys Canyon improved even more by complete paving and designation as U. S. Highway 40, along with completion of the Stillman Bridge, in 1937, at the mouth of the canyon as an intersection between U. S. 40 and Wasatch Boulevard.
-During these years the road gained a questionable reputation for being a dangerous route due to its steep grades and tight curves.
+During these years the road through Parleys canyon gained a questionable reputation for being a dangerous route due to its steep grades and tight curves.
 Many Salt Lake City-bound vehicles, including trucks, failed make the curve above Mountain Dell dam because of increasing speeds and malfunctioning brakes.

 As part of the nation's new interstate highway program, planning was begun in 1954 for a much improved highway to be built through Parleys Canyon.
 Construction was begun on this new four-lane limited access road in October 1955, with the closing of the lower section of the canyon to allow uninhibited blasting that would reduce both the grade and curvature of the road.
 The contract was awarded to Gibbons & Reed on July 26, 1955.
 The road through the canyon remained closed for a full year until the project was completed in November 1956.
 While the Parleys canyon road was closed, traffic was detoured by way of Emmigration Canyon.